odo-labs/interview/FAMILIARIZE.md

 This document provides an in-depth look at the project structure and components.
 Understanding these components will help you prepare for the technical interview.

+## Development Workflow

+1. **API Development**
+   - Modify backend models and views
+   - Test changes using unit tests when appropriate
+   - Run `./odo types` to update frontend types

+2. **Frontend Development**
+   - Use `useApiClient` which returns an API client generated from the backend types after running `./odo types`
+   - Implement new components as needed
+   - Style components using Tailwind CSS utility classes
+   - Test changes in the browser

 ## Project Architecture

 The project is divided into two main components: